skramm/spaghetti/docs/spaghetti_manual.md

 Now the server.
 The potential problem we need to deal with is that:
 - the server needs to hold the FSM, so that network-received commands can take action on it,
 - the server also needs to hold the socket,
-- with Boost::asio, to create a socket, we need to provide an "io_service" object,
+- with Boost::asio, to create a socket, we need to provide an "io_service"/"io_context" object,
 - if we embed that object inside the FSM (as it is done in the previous example), we won't be able to create the socket...

 So here, we demonstrate another use case: we will use the provided asio-based timer class, but we will instanciate it separately, it will **not** be embedded inside the FSM: